-Async Transcription with Callback URLs: Transcribe Long Audio Without Waiting
+Async Transcription API with Callback URLs

 Learn how to transcribe long audio files asynchronously using a callback URL.
 Fire-and-forget transcription for podcasts, meetings, and large video files.